dfoderick/fullcycle/README.md

 ## Installing MySql/MariaDB

 The following instructions assume you are using the default password `mining`.
 Please use some kind of password.
-Do not leave it blank.
+Do not leave the password blank.
+Run the following script.
 Read and answer all prompts.
 ```
 bash ~/fullcycle/os/linux/setup_sql.sh
 ```